Optimistic Online Non-stochastic Control via FTRL: Online control with Optimistic FTRL

 In essence, the regularizer is a $\lambda_{t+1}$-strongly convex function, where $\lambda_{t+1}$ is proportional to the observed prediction error up to $t$.
 At each $t$, we set the strong convexity to be the maximum sum of $d$ consecutive witnessed errors, added to the root of the accumulated squared witnessed errors.
 This later term is aligned with memoryless OFTRL, whereas the former is necessary to adjust for the memory/delay effect.

 The steps of the \texttt{OptFTRL-C} routine are outlined in Algorithm \ref{alg:OptFTRL-C}. \texttt{OptFTRL-C} first executes an action $\vec{u}_t$ (line $2$).
 Then, the cost function is revealed, completing the necessary information to compute $G_{t-d}$ (line $3$, recall that all the costs from $t-d,\dots,t$ are required to know $G_{t-d}$).
 The system then transitions to state $\Vec{x}_{t+1}$, effectively revealing the disturbance vector $\Vec{w}_t$ (line $4$).
 At this point, we can calculate $\Delta_{t-d}$ (since we know the ground truth $G_{t-d}$) and update the strong convexity parameter accordingly (line $5$).
 Then, the oracle forecasts the next $d$ costs functions (line $6$), enabling us to construct the hybrid hint matrix (line $7$).
 Finally, the next action $\vec{u}_{t+1}$ is committed through updating the policy parameters (line $8$).
-The regret of this \texttt{OptFTRL-C} is characterized in the following theorem:
+The regret of this routine is characterized in the following theorem:

-\begin{theorem} \textit{Let $(A,B)$ be an LTI system with the memory parameter $d$ defined as in Lemma \ref{lem:approimation}.
-Let $\{c_t(\cdot,\cdot)\}_{t=1}^T$, $\{\vec{w}\}_{t=1}^T$ be any sequence of costs and disturbances, respectively.
-Let $\Delta^{(i)}_t$ be the prediction error for these sequences at time $t$ with attenuation level $i$, as defined in \eqref{eq:deltai}.
-Then, under Assumptions $1$ and $2$, algorithm \texttt{OptFTRL-C} produces actions $\{\vec u_t\}_{t=1}^T$ such that for all $T$, the following holds:} \end{theorem} \textbf{Discussion.} \texttt{OptFTRL-C} achieves the sought-after accuracy-modulated regret bound that holds for systems with memory.
-It strictly generalizes previous optimistic online learning bounds by incorporating memory (hence states), and strictly generalizes previous online non-stochastic control bounds by handling predictions of unknown quality.
+\begin{theorem} \textit{Let $(A,B)$ be an LTI system, and $\{c_t(\cdot,\cdot)\}_{t=1}^T$, $\{\vec{w}\}_{t=1}^T$ be any sequence of stage costs and disturbances, respectively.
+Let $\Delta^{(i)}_t$ be the prediction error at $t$ with attenuation level $i$, as defined in \eqref{eq:deltai}.
+Then, with memory parameter $d$ defined as in Lemma \ref{lem:approimation}, and under Assumptions $1$ and $2$, algorithm \texttt{OptFTRL-C} produces actions $\{\vec u_t\}_{t=1}^T$ such that for all $T$, the following holds:} \end{theorem} \textbf{Discussion.} \texttt{OptFTRL-C} achieves the sought-after accuracy-modulated bound that holds for systems with memory.
+It generalizes previous optimistic online learning bounds by incorporating memory (hence states), and generalizes previous online non-stochastic control bounds by handling predictions of unknown quality.
 Namely, \texttt{OptFTRL-C}'s bound has the following characteristics.

 \underline{\textit{Prediction-commensurate}}: in the \emph{best} case predictions ($\Delta_{t}^{(i)} = 0$, $\forall t$), the bound collapses to $\mathcal{O}(1)$, which is \emph{constant}.
 On ther other hand, in the \emph{worst} case, we get